kcalmwinds/DataConverter/README.md

 # DataConverter
 I needed a tool that would convert data sizes.
 It was a good candidate to put up.

-added the zip file from pyinstaller for space.py.
-Working EXE inside.

 # Usage

 First arguement will always be what the current data size level is in: